 Gloriana flashed a wicked grin and stowed the wand.
 “That was good work.”

 “No.” Lem’s voice quivered and his jaw clenched.
-“You almost killed me, you piece of shit.”
+“You almost killed me, you piece of filth.”
 The gardener held another dagger in his hand, knuckles turning white in a fierce grip.

 “Lem,” Kara said, “it was an accident.
 My own firebomb nearly splashed you—”

 “No,” the gardener shook his head again, once, his eyes never leaving Rahab’s.
 “You even think of doing that again, I’ll cut your throat, wizard.”
-The dagger blade gleamed in the light of the tabletop slowly taking flame, an accusation in steel.
+The dagger blade gleamed in the light of the tabletop, an accusation in steel.

 “Enough!”
 Gloriana stepped between them, voice rising.
 “Both of you!
 This is ridiculous.
 Rahab obviously wasn’t trying to hit you, Lem—”